harritaylor/torchvggish/README.md

 # Torch VGGish
-A PyTorch adaptation of [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset)<sup>1</sup>, a feature embedding frontend for audio classification models.
+A PyTorch port of [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset)<sup>1</sup>, a feature embedding frontend for audio classification models.
+The weights are ported directly from the tensorflow model, so embeddings created using `torchvggish` will be identical.

 1. S. Hershey et al., ‘CNN Architectures for Large-Scale Audio Classification’,\
     in International Conference on Acoustics, Speech and Signal Processing (ICASSP),2017\